 Immediate licence disqualification

-An ID notice will usually be served at the time of the alleged offence.
-However an immediate disqualification notice may also be issued within;
+An immediate Disqualification Notice will usually be served at the time of the alleged offence.
+However, a notice may also be served within;

 - 10 days from the time the result of a blood test is received back by the Police Officer.

-An ID notice must be personally served by a Police Officer.
+An immediate Disqualification Notice must be personally served by a Police Officer.